Ready to attract some fantastic guests to your show? Well you’ve come to the right place.

 If you’ve got a small budget to work with and you really want to go the extra mile to help your show stand out, you can hire a professional designer to do your artwork for you.
 We’d recommend using a site like Fivver or Upwork, where you can find a wide range of freelancers.
 You can see people’s portfolios and read customer reviews to make sure you’re spending your money wisely.

-Following your artwork, the next element to consider is your tagline.
+Following your artwork, the next element to consider is your profile Headline / Tagline.
 You’ve only got 140 characters to work with, so you need to make them count.
 Your tagline should instantly convey what your show is all about.
 If it’s vague or comes across as a bit dull, it reduces the chances of people clicking through to check out the rest of your profile.

 Writing a snappy soundbite is harder than you’d think.
 Don’t just throw down the first thing that comes into your head.
 Give yourself some time to work on it and come up with a few different variations to choose from.
 It’s then often a good idea to ask other people for feedback on which tagline they think is the most enticing.